-Any meeting planning looking for a dynamic keynote, moderator, host, or emcee should look no further than the Emmy-winning host of NBC’s Access Hollywood, MARIO LOPEZ.
+Any meeting planner looking for a dynamic conversation, or a moderator, host, or emcee should look no further than the Emmy-winning host of NBC’s Access Hollywood, MARIO LOPEZ.
 He’s the perfect combination of celebrity, energy, fun, and intelligence.
 With a career in media and television that spans more than 30 years, Lopez’s reach with audiences spans generations and mediums.
-Whether you’ve come to know him from his time Save by the Bell, Access Hollywood, or one of his three iHeartMedia radio shows, from his New York Times bestselling memoir, Just Between Us, or one of his many movies, Mario Lopez’s virtual and in-person presentations are always energizing, entertaining, and engaging.
+Whether you’ve come to know him from his time on Saved by the Bell, Access Hollywood, or one of his three iHeartMedia radio shows; from his New York Times bestselling memoir, Just Between Us; or one of his many movies, Mario Lopez’s virtual and in-person presentations are always energizing, entertaining, and engaging.
 With intimate stories about the importance of dreaming big, taking leaps, and valuing family above all, audiences leave Mario Lopez’s presentations uplifted, motivated, and feeling good.

 Mario Lopez is the consummate entertainer.
 The two-time Emmy-winner is the host of NBC’s "Access Hollywood" and has an over-all development deal with NBC/Universal.
 He is also the host of the nationwide iHeartMedia radio shows, "On with Mario Lopez,” "iHeartRadio Countdown with Mario Lopez" and the iHeartRadio boxing podcast, “The 3 Knockdown Rule."